TakeJoshyy/TheMurphVerse/2.Tournaments/3.Emerald-Monomon-T2-Tourney-2025/readme.md

 | Fastest mach bike time (3 tries each run).
 Each run that makes it to cycling road will give you 3 tries to record your best time on the Mach Bike.
 Must be done at %100 speed.
 No practice runs, no redos.
 As you update your scores, update your best OVERALL time (from all runs, not each run).
 At the end of the tourney, whoever has the fastest time (confirmed with a clip) will earn 1 bonus tourney point. |
 | Make-a-wish foundation: Visit a sick little girl, make her laugh and earn a special gift!
 Send me a clip of your special prize and the meaning of friendship will earn you 1 bonus point!|

+Notes: Cycling Road is an Optional Dungeon - Treat as Dungeon for point at your own risk...you may leave to heal and come back but, you will not earn this point unless you clear all trainers in one go.
+Does NOT include the psychic underneath.

 ## Awards

 Earn points towards the [Murphleague](https://github.com/TakeJoshyy/TheMurphVerse/tree/main/2.Tournaments/1.MurphLeague-2025).

 Top 3 placements will receive bits from Murph: 1st: 2500 bits, 2nd: 1500 bits, 3rd: 1000 bits.
 There is NO COST for the awards pool this tournament!
 Simply follow the instructions in the discord to join and be eligible.
+Also select prizes from the Pledge Page.

 ## Rules